Are F1 Cars Safe?

 How strong is F1 monocoque?

 A monocoque is an almost indestructible cell that protects the driver and supports the load of a Formula 1 car.
 That is why the monocoque is also referred to as the survival cell.
-The chassis and rest of the Formula 1 cars are bolted or fused with the monocoque.
-The safety of the driver is of paramount importance in Formula 1 racing.
-Research and improvement of the monocoque is a process in continuity.
-No efforts are spared to improve the resilience and strength of survival cells and improve the drivers’ safety.
-Both the FIA and constructors’ engineers work day in and day out to improve its safety.
+The chassis and the rest of the car are bolted or fused with the monocoque.

 The most important component of the monocoque is the roll hoop.
-It acts as the skeleton of the monocoque which, in turn, supports the other components of the car.
-The roll hoop gives rigidity to the monocoque ensuring that it does not deform.
-This rigidity keeps the driver from being crushed if the car overturns or when another car land on top.
-This greatly increases the safety of the driver.
-The material used in constructing a survival cell is fireproof and does not burn.
-The average weight of a Formula 1 car monocoque is around 35 kgs.
+It acts as the skeleton of the monocoque, which, in turn, supports the other components of the car.
+The roll hoop gives rigidity to the monocoque, ensuring that it does not deform.
+This rigidity keeps the driver from being crushed if the car overturns or when another car lands on top of it.

 Do F1 drivers wear a HANS device?